IzzySoprano/Renavart/README.md

 ## Contents ##

-- [Objective]
+- Objective
-- [User-Stories]
+- User-Stories
-- [User-Experience]
+- User-Experience

 ## Objective

-The purpose of this project is to create a website for UFC fighter Jon Jones.
+The purpose of this project is to create a website for **UFC fighter Jon Jones**.
 It will allow users to purchase apparel, view some, not all of Jones' ufc fights through video content, keep up to date with current Jon Jones news and have links to his social media.

 ## User Stories